msanders/cider/README.md

     cider missing
     cider cask missing

+## Manage symlinks

+Cider supports the following commands to manage symlinks (inspired in part by [GNU Stow](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html)).

+    cider stow [NAME] [ITEM]
+    cider relink # (automatically invoked by restore)

+For example, `cider stow ~/.gitconfig git` will move `~/.gitconfig` to `~/.cider/symlinks/git/.gitconfig`, create a link back to the original location, and add an entry to your bootstrap denoting this:

+    "symlinks": {
+        "git/.*": "~"
+    }

+To undo this change, simply run `cider unstow git`.

+Directories are automatically expanded, so the entry `"bin/*": "~/bin/"` will first create the directory `~/bin` if it doesn't already exist, and then link all items in `symlinks/bin` to targets in that directory.

 ## Caveats

 There doesn't seem to be a way to re-install purchases made from Mac App Store via the command line just yet, so those have to be done by hand.

-**Note**: Cider is a work-in-progress, but it’s fairly well-tested and should be kind to your machine.
+**Note**: Cider is a work-in-progress, but it's fairly well-tested and should be kind to your machine.